fukamachi/lack/README.md

-# Lack, a minimal Clack
+# Lack, the core of Clack

 [![Build Status](https://travis-ci.org/fukamachi/lack.svg?branch=master)](https://travis-ci.org/fukamachi/lack)
 [![Coverage Status](https://coveralls.io/repos/fukamachi/lack/badge.svg?branch=master)](https://coveralls.io/r/fukamachi/lack)

-Lack is an experimental project for redesigning Clack with performance and simplicity in mind.
-This aims to be a gut of the next Clack major release.
+Lack is a Common Lisp library which allows web applications to be constructed of modular components.
+It was originally a part of [Clack](https://github.com/fukamachi/clack), however it's going to be rewritten as an individual project since Clack v2 with performance and simplicity in mind.

+The scope is defining Lack applications and wrapping it up with Lack middlewares.
+On the other hand, [Clack](https://github.com/fukamachi/clack) is an abstraction layer for HTTP and HTTP servers and provides unified API.

+## Warning

+This software is still BETA quality.
+The APIs are being finalized.

 ## Usage